-4.1 Patterns of Twitter Adoption
+4.1.
+Patterns of twitter adoption

 Before analyzing the political messages in Twitter content from the 2014 EP elections campaign, it is important to establish in more general terms who tweets.
 Regarding the personal characteristics of the candidates, previous research shows that gender and the candidate's status strongly predict both whether a candidate has a Twitter account as well as the level of Twitter usage.
 Lorenzo-Rodríguez and Madariaga (2015); Vergeer et al. (2011) found that incumbency status is one of the most important predictors of a candidate's Twitter presence.
 Our analysis confirms this finding (see Tables 1 and 2): Candidates who were sitting MEPs in 2014 were about four times more likely to have a Twitter account, and six times more likely if they had also been incumbent in 2009.
-As we will see below (Figure 5), furthermore, among the candidates who had a Twitter account, incumbents were also sent more Tweets per day on average than non-incumbents.
-A second personal characteristic that we take into account is gender and, while previous research offers mixed results with regards to its effects (Jungherr, 2014b), we show here (see results in Table 1 and Model 2)
+As we will see below (Fig. 5), furthermore, among the candidates who had a Twitter account, incumbents also sent more tweets per day on average than non-incumbents.
+A second personal characteristic that we take into account is gender and, while previous research offers mixed results with regards to its effects (Jungherr, 2014b), we show here (see results in Table 1 and Model 2) that male candidates are about 20% more likely to have Twitter accounts.6